airbr/golang-hugo-blog/content/posts/linkedin-userscript.md

 #### The Linkedin News Feed.

 If you know, you know.
 The news feed is not a great source of information at times.
 Honestly, it should seem to be optional.
-I don't think its added much to my life but sometimes the headlines are annoying.
+I don't think its added much to my life and sometimes the headlines are annoying.

-There are also some advertisements on the home page I could do without.

-Quitting the website is still a far off option as it is useful to keep in touch with people through the platform.
+Quitting the website Linkedin is still a far off option as it is useful sometimes to keep in touch with people through the platform.
 I still want to check to see occasionally what is happening but there are features I could do without.

 # Solution: